danielpmorton/pyastrobee/readme.md

 - [ ] Experiment with tetrahedral meshes
   - [ ] Try out tetgen/pyvista/tetwild/gmsh python interfaces
   - [ ] Try tet mesh with one side denser than the other?
-- [ ] Clean up all of the mesh/urdf/resources organization confusion
-  - [ ] make unified assets/ folder
-  - [ ] Delete unused/obsolete meshes (or just move to archive)
 - [ ] Improve the demo script
   - [ ] Load the tet mesh instead of the tri mesh
   - [ ] Improve waypoint positions